-Building permits for one-to-four family residential properties, multi-family residential properties, and commercial properties all declined over this time period to historically low levels.
-This resulted in increased unemployment and declining property values.
+As we have seen improvements in the local economy, our non-performing loans have decreased.
 The majority of our impaired loans are income producing residential properties located in the New York City metropolitan market.
 Due to the low vacancy rates for these types of properties, they have retained more of their value, thereby reducing their loss content.
-While the national and local economies have improved since the middle of 2010, improvements in unemployment have lagged until recently when the unemployment rate decreased to 5.0% at December 2015 from 6.2% at December 2014, for the New York City region, according to the New York State Department of Labor.
-This slow improvement in the unemployment rate has resulted in the balance of our non-performing loans remaining at an elevated level, although non-performing loans declined in 2015, 2014 and 2013.
-Non-performing loans totaled \$26.1 million, \$34.2 million and \$49.0 million at December 31, 2015, 2014 and 2013, respectively.
-While non-performing loans have remained elevated, we have not experienced a significant increase in foreclosed properties despite an extended foreclosure process in our market.
+Non-performing loans totaled \$21.4 million, \$26.1 million and \$34.2 million at December 31, 2016, 2015 and 2014, respectively.
+We have not experienced a significant increase in foreclosed properties despite an extended foreclosure process in our market.
 The extended foreclosure process in our market is due to the high number of foreclosure actions filed in the court system in the counties for which we are seeking foreclosure on delinquent mortgage loans.
 We have not encountered significant issues with documentation relating to mortgages for which we are seeking foreclosure as we maintain custody of all loan documents and review them prior to providing them to our legal counsel to initiate the foreclosure action.
-The deterioration in the economy also resulted in an increase in net charge-offs from impaired loans, although improvement was seen in 2015 and 2014.
-Net charge-offs totaled \$2.6 million, \$0.7 million and \$13.3 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-This improvement in net charge-offs allowed us to reduce the provision for loan losses to a benefit of \$1.0 million and \$6.0 million for the years ended December 31, 2015 and 2014, respectively, compared to a provision expense of \$13.9 million for the year ended December 31, 2013.
+During the year ended December 31, 2016, we recorded net recoveries of \$0.7 million compared to net charge-offs of \$2.6 million and \$0.7 million for the years ended December 31, 2015 and 2014, respectively.
+This improvement in net charge-offs allowed us to not record a provision for loan losses during the year ended December 31, 2016, compared to benefits of \$1.0 million and \$6.0 million for the years ended December 31, 2015 and 2014, respectively.
 We cannot predict the effect of these economic conditions on the Company's future financial condition or operating results.